 That’s not to say the company should be paying for every oil change, rotation and new part.
 The car allowance is intended only to cover the expenses of business use.
 Personal use is expected to be covered by the employee.

 The average car allowance doesn’t see much change.
 The allowance provided will always be based on a person’s role in the company.
 For example, executives may receive an allowance of around $800, while most mobile workers receive hundreds less.
 Car allowances are easy to implement and manage, but they also have a staggeringly high cost to employers and employees.

-The average car allowance in 2022 was $575.
-And, believe it or not, the average car allowance in 2020 and 2021 was also $575.
+The average car allowance in 2023 is $575.
+And, believe it or not, the average car allowance in 2020, 2021 and 2022 was also $575.
 This amount hasn’t changed much over the past few years because car allowances aren’t as concerned with accuracy as other programs that take mileage and car maintenance into consideration.

 There are many ways a company can go about calculating a car allowance.
 It can be as simple or as complicated as desired.
 The simple choice is picking a number, like the average over the past several years.
 Another method might be to look at the average miles driven by a company’s mobile workforce and multiply that by the IRS mileage rate.

 Car allowances are easy to implement, run and account for.
 However, they have major failings.
 Reviewing the program on an annual basis like a company does with other policies can help ensure the amount is updated to account for inflation or other driving expenses.
 By not reviewing the policy, employees are dipping into their own pocket to cover gas price increases because their monthly stipend of $400 from last year isn’t helping.